z-ninja/z-dsa2/README.md

 If all parts are equal signature is valid.

-This way we reveal only MIN_SHARE_COUNT shares in palin text enough to recover Nonce, rest of shares are included hashed into signature or not incluced at all, at least 50% shares are not included in signature.
+This way we reveal only MIN_SHARE_COUNT shares in palin text enough to recover Nonce, rest of shares are included hashed into signature or not incluced at all, at least 50% shares are not included in signature for each configuration.
 With each new signature used by same keys, security will drop down, so you should use keys for one time signature.